Resource depletion: Non-natural causes of wetland degradation

-To preserve the resources extracted from wetlands, current strategies are to rank wetlands and prioritize the conservation of wetlands with more environmental services, create more efficient irrigation for wetlands being used for agriculture and restricting access to wetlands by tourists.
+To preserve the resources extracted from wetlands, current strategies are to rank wetlands and prioritize the conservation of wetlands with more environmental services, create more efficient irrigation for wetlands being used for agriculture, and restricting access to wetlands by tourists.

 Groundwater

-Water is an essential resource needed to survive everyday life.
-Historically, water has had a profound influence on a nation's prosperity and success around the world.
+Water is an essential resource needed for survival.
+Water access has a profound influence on a society's prosperity and success.
 Groundwater is water that is in saturated zones underground, the upper surface of the saturated zone is called the water table.
 Groundwater is held in the pores and fractures of underground materials like sand, gravel and other rock, these rock materials are called aquifers.
 Groundwater can either flow naturally out of rock materials or can be pumped out.
 Groundwater supplies wells and aquifers for private, agricultural, and public use and is used by more than a third of the world's population every day for their drinking water.
-Globally there is 22.6 million cubic kilometers of groundwater available and only .35 million of that is renewable.
+Globally there is 22.6 million cubic kilometers of groundwater available; of this, only 0.35 million of that is renewable.

 Groundwater as a non-renewable resource

 Groundwater is considered to be a non-renewable resource because less than six percent of the water around the world is replenished and renewed on a human timescale of 50 years.
 People are already using non-renewable water that is thousands of years old, in areas like Egypt they are using water that may have been renewed a million years ago which is not renewable on human timescales.
-Of the groundwater used for agriculture 16 to 33% is non-renewable.
+Of the groundwater used for agriculture, 16–33% is non-renewable.
 It is estimated that since the 1960s groundwater extraction has more than doubled, which has increased groundwater depletion.
 Due to this increase in depletion, in some of the most depleted areas use of groundwater for irrigation has become impossible or cost prohibitive.